dolthub/docs/content/reference/sql/version-control/dolt-system-tables.md

 The `dolt_column_diff` system table shows which columns and tables in the current database were changed in each commit reachable from the active branch's HEAD.
 When multiple columns are changed in a single commit, there is one row in the `dolt_column_diff` system table for each column, all with the same commit hash.
-Any staged or unstaged changes in the working set are included with the value `WORKING` for their `commit_hash`.
+Any staged changes in the working set are included with the value `STAGED` for their `commit_hash`.
+Any unstaged changes in the working set are included with the value `WORKING` for their `commit_hash`.

 ### Schema